Dinoclaro/DT_objdet/README.md

 This directory contains a Duckietown-compliant Docker image of a ROS agent to run a YOLOv5 model and Braitenberg controller on a Duckiebot.

+This agent requires a trained YOLOv5 model.
+A default trained model can be used by setting `DT_token = dt1-3nT8KSoxVh4MnDRxovGLkXZDhPpgc4SzasJBTSxbRUfDguS-43dzqWFnWd8KBa1yev1g3UKnzVxZkkTbfeFCAD1kMCPQvvSVDYPfoXapvF29wVgdC7` in the `packages\nn_model\constants.py`.
+[DT_objdet_train](https://github.com/Dinoclaro/DT_objdet_train) deals with the training of a YOLOv5 model.

 ## Prerequisites

 The list below states the prerequisites to use this directory.